cloudera/director-azure-plugin/README.md

 When you copy your modified `azure-plugin.conf` file to `/var/lib/cloudera-director-plugins/azure-provider-*/etc/azure-plugin.conf` make sure you're putting it in the latest `azure-provider-[version]` directory.

-After updating your version of Cloudera Director you'll need to copy your `.conf` files to the latest `azure-provider-[version]` directory.
+After updating your version of Cloudera Altus Director you'll need to copy your `.conf` files to the latest `azure-provider-[version]` directory.

 **What about the other fields?**